mrsds/msf-ui/src/default-data/msf-data/help/about.md

 Database hosting supported by the University of Arizona.

 This software is open-sourced using the [Apache 2 license](https://www.apache.org/licenses/LICENSE-2.0).
-The code can be found at the [NASA MSF Github repository](https://github.com/nasa/msf).

 ### Site Feedback and Contact
 For questions or comments about the site or data sets, please [contact the Methane Source Finder team](mailto:msf@jpl.nasa.gov).